History of the United States public debt

-The history of the United States public debt started with federal government debt incurred during the American Revolutionary War by the first U.S treasurer, Michael Hillegas, after the country's formation in 1776.
-The United States has continuously had a fluctuating public debt since then, except for about a year during 1835–1836.
-To allow comparisons over the years, public debt is often expressed as a ratio to gross domestic product (GDP).
+The history of the United States public debt began with federal government debt incurred during the American Revolutionary War by the first U.S treasurer, Michael Hillegas, after the country's formation in 1776.
+The United States has continuously experienced fluctuating public debt, except for about a year during 1835–1836.
+To facilitate comparisons over time, public debt is often expressed as a ratio to gross domestic product (GDP).
 Historically, the United States public debt as a share of GDP has increased during wars and recessions, and subsequently declined.

-The United States public debt as a percentage of GDP reached its highest level during Harry Truman's first presidential term, during and after World War II.
-Public debt as a percentage of GDP fell rapidly in the post-World War II period, and reached a low in 1973 under President Richard Nixon.
-Debt as a share of GDP has consistently increased since then, except during the terms of presidents Jimmy Carter and Bill Clinton.
-Public debt rose during the 1980s, as President Reagan cut tax rates and increased military spending.
-It fell during the 1990s, due to decreased military spending, increased taxes and the 1990s boom.
-Public debt rose sharply in the wake of the 2007–08 financial crisis and the resulting significant tax revenue declines and spending increases.
+The United States public debt as a percentage of GDP reached its peak during Harry Truman's first presidential term, amidst and after World War II.
+It rapidly declined in the post-World War II period, reaching a low in 1973 under President Richard Nixon.
+Since then, debt as a share of GDP has consistently risen, with exceptions during the terms of Presidents Jimmy Carter and Bill Clinton.
+Public debt surged during the 1980s, as Ronald Reagan cut tax rates and increased military spending, while it decreased in the 1990s due to reduced military spending, increased taxes, and the economic boom.

+Public debt sharply rose following the 2008 financial crisis, driven by significant tax revenue declines and spending increases.

-The US Public debt rose dramatically during the 2019-2021 COVID-19 Pandemic due to emergency measures to sustain the economy during large scale economic retraction in most industries with concomitant high unemployment.
+During the COVID-19 pandemic, US public debt dramatically increased due to emergency measures aimed at sustaining the economy amidst widespread economic retraction across various industries, alongside high unemployment rates.